The planning by l’Anson and building of The Toast Rack with Mr Charles Kynock

 Nicosia, Baskerville, Routh, Patten, Henderson Road formation of drains

 Metropolitan Board of Works Minutes for 11th August 1882 granting permission for the forming of the drains.
-It was a prerequisite prior to allowing building works that the drains were formed and approved.
+It was a prerequisite prior to allowing building works that the drains were approved and formed.

-The creation of drain was, in this case, rather important.
-As an attempt had been made in 1880 to start building before the drains were approved never mind built!
+The creation of drains was, in this case, rather important, as an attempt had been made in 1880 to start building before the drains were approved never mind built!
 Given that this was the era of sorting out The Great Stink the Wandsworth Board of Works objected to this in a letter to The Metropolitan Board of Works dated 16th December 1880.
-Interestingly the builders name is a Mr George so seemingly this was an effort to start development before Mr Kynock was on the scene.
+Interestingly the builders name is a Mr George so seemingly this was an effort to start development before Mr Charles Kynock was on the scene.
+Kynock had recently built the new HQ for The Wandsworth Board of Works [WBW] – now called Book House, at the top of East Hill, and so was well connected.¹

 Toast Rack Development stalled